Reon-ai/tori-chatbot/backend/documents/05_BRANCH_CONTACT_ROUTING.md

 Default to Northriding.

-For Menlyn/Pretoria design enquiries, route to Northriding until Menlyn details are confirmed.
+For Menlyn/Pretoria design enquiries, route to Northriding until Pretoria details are confirmed.

 ## KZN